romcal/romcal/README.md

 $ npm install romcal --save
 ```

-Additionally, romcal is also available for installtion via various "release tags" that represent different stages of development for a given version of the code.
+Additionally, romcal is also available for installation via various "release tags" that represent different stages of development for a given version of the code.

 - `latest`
   The latest, stable and production ready version of romcal is always released on the `master` branch.
-Releases on this branch are tagged in `npm` using the `latest` tag and can be installed via `npm install romcal@latest` or simply `npm install romcal` which defualts to the `latest` tag.
+Releases on this branch are tagged in `npm` using the `latest` tag and can be installed via `npm install romcal@latest` or simply `npm install romcal` which defaults to the `latest` tag.

 - `beta`
   The release candidate for production.
-Code here is mostly stable but may still lack some tests and so may be subject to some unepected behavior.
+Code here is mostly stable but may still lack some tests and so may be subject to some unexpected behavior.
 Install via `npm install romcal@beta`.

 - `alpha`
   The unstable development release tag.
 Code here might be unstable and untested.
 Use at your own risk!
 Normally, only developers of would use this release for testing purposes.
 Install via `npm install romcal@alpha`.